Learn More and ApplyTrauma Psychology Graduate Certificate

 The certificate in Trauma Psychology provides a multifaceted approach to understanding the effects of trauma, with a focus on human interactions.
 The information from this integrated set of four courses is applicable to a wide range of professions and practitioners.

 The trauma courses included in this certificate address a broad range of the causes of trauma and the subsequent effects experienced by community members.
-These courses are an integral part of a recently launched MS in Community Psychology program designed for students interested in working within communities to affect changes that enhance the opportunities for all members, with a focus on the most vulnerable members.
+These courses are an integral part of the MS in Community Psychology program designed for students interested in working within communities to affect changes that enhance the opportunities for all members, with a focus on the most vulnerable.
 It is not a clinically focused certificate.

 Course Title Quarter Hours